 There are very few places that offer excellent diving all year round, and the Northern Red Sea is one of them.
-I’ve been diving the area for a long time and worked as a dive guide and instructor here for more than 5 years.
+I’ve been diving the area for a long time and worked as a dive guide there for more than 5 years.
+Last week I went on a Red Sea liveaboard sailing from Sharm El Sheikh.

 This time we departed from Sharm El Sheikh.
 It was very interesting flying back to the place where I used to live and work.